BRIDEBOOK

 Streamlined sign-up with clearer steps and progressive disclosure

-Visual cues and progress indicators to keep users moving forward
+Visual cues and progress indicators to keep momentum

 Impact